Aztec religion: Mythology

 The main deity in the Mexica religion was the sun god and war god, Huitzilopochtli.
 He directed the Mexicas to found a city on the site where they would see an eagle, devouring an animal (not all chronicles agree on what the eagle was devouring, one says it was a precious bird, and though Father Duran says it was a snake, this is not mentioned in any pre-Hispanic source), while perching on a fruit bearing nopal cactus.
 According to legend, Huitzilopochtli had to kill his nephew, Cópil, and throw his heart on the lake.
 But, since Cópil was his relative, Huitzilopochtli decided to honor him, and caused a cactus to grow over Cópil's heart which became a sacred place.

 Legend has it that this is the site on which the Mexicas built their capital city of Tenochtitlan.
 Tenochtitlan was built on an island in the middle of Lake Texcoco, where modern-day Mexico City is located.
 This legendary vision is pictured on the Coat of Arms of Mexico.

 According to their own history, when the Mexicas arrived in the Anahuac Valley around Lake Texcoco, they were considered by the other groups as the least civilized of all.
 The Mexicas decided to learn, and they took all they could from other peoples, especially from the ancient Toltec (whom they seem to have partially confused with the more ancient civilization of Teotihuacan).
 To the Mexicas, the Toltecs were the originators of all culture; toltecayotl was a synonym for culture.
 Mexica legends identify the Toltecs and the cult of Quetzalcoatl with the mythical city of Tollan, which they also identified with the more ancient Teotihuacan.

 In the process, they adopted most of the Toltec/Nahua pantheon, but they also made significant changes in their religion.
 As the Mexica rose in power, they adopted the Nahua gods at equal status to their own.
 For instance, Tlaloc was the rain god of all the Nahuatl-speaking peoples.
-They put their local god Huitzilopochtli at the same level as the ancient Nahua god, and also replaced the Nahua Sun god with their own.
-Thus, Tlaloc/Huitzilopochtli represents the duality of water and fire, as evidenced by the twin pyramids uncovered near the Zocalo in Mexico City in the late 1970s, and it reminds us of the warrior ideals of the Aztec: the Aztec glyph of war is burning water.
+They put their local god Huitzilopochtli at the same level as the ancient Nahua god, and also replaced the Nahua sun god with their own.
+Thus, Tlaloc/Huitzilopochtli represents the duality of water and fire, as evidenced by the twin pyramids uncovered near the Zocalo in Mexico City in the late 1970s, and it is reminiscent of the warrior ideals of the Aztec: the Aztec glyph of war is burning water.